 Need-based financial aid may be available.

-Notable alumni are Conan O'Brien, Susan Faludi and John Updike.
+Notable alumni are Conan O'Brien (American comedian and writer), Susan Faludi (American Author), and John Updike (American novelist and poet).

-Need-based financial aid is available at Yale and sometimes Yale meets 100% of demonstrated financial need irrespective of the student's nationality.
+Need-based financial aid is available at Yale.
+Sometimes Yale meets 100% of demonstrated financial needs irrespective of the student's nationality.

-Notable alumni are Reinhold Niebuhr, Eileen Pollack and Sarah E. Winter.
+Notable alumni are Eileen Pollack (writer) and Sarah E. Winter (American Scholar of literature).